The 20 Best Drug Induced Dyskinesia Doctors Near Me in New Jersey, US

 English

-Philip Hanna is a Neurologist in Edison, New Jersey.
+Philip Hanna is a Neurologist practicing medicine in Edison, New Jersey.
 Dr. Hanna is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, Tenotomy, and Osteotomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, Osteotomy, and Tenotomy.
+Dr. Hanna is board certified in American Board Of Psychiatry And Neurology.

 Languages Spoken: